visgl/deck.gl/docs/api-reference/layer.md

 ### Data Properties

-There are a number of additional properties that provide extra control over data iteration, comparison and update.
+There are a number of additional properties that provide extra control over data loading, iteration, comparison and update.

+##### `fetch` (Function, optional)

+When the `data` prop is a `String` deck.gl will load data from the provided URL using the function supplied in the `fetch` prop.
+This prop, which defaults to calling the browser's `fetch` allows the application to provide a custom function and or options for loading data.

+The default function returns the fetch `Response` object returned by `fetch`, in which case the `parse` prop will be invoked, however a user supplied function can also return parsed data, in which case the `parse` prop will not be called.

+##### `parse` (Function, optional)

+The `parse` property allows the application to control how data loaded by the `fetch` prop is parsed by the layer before being used as `data`.
+The `parse` function.

+The default `parse` function will attempt to parse the fetch response object as JSON using `response.json()`;

+Note that a function supplied using the `parse` prop is only called if the return value of the `fetch` prop function is a fetch `Response` object (which is always the case unless the application overrides the `fetch` property).

 ##### `dataComparator` (Function, optional)